pinterest/gestalt/docs/markdown/team_support/contributions.md

 ## Making an engineering contribuition

 We always appreciate the help and contributions of other engineers across Pinterest, whether it's new variants, simple bug fixes or building out entire components.
-Before any code changes happen though, be sure to follow our [request process](#What-is-the-process-to-request-new-additions-or-changes).
+Before any code changes happen though, be sure to follow the steps below:
 1. **Talk to your designer**
-   Check in with your designer and make sure the changes have been approved by the Gestalt team, via the [request process](#What-is-the-process-to-request-new-additions-or-changes).
+   Check in with your designer and make sure the changes have been approved by the Gestalt team, via the [request process](/team_support/component_request).
 We don’t recommend starting a PR on new functionality — no matter how small — without confirming this, as you may spend time on changes that won’t be approved to merge into Gestalt.
 2. **Technical Design Doc**
    Create a technical design doc (TDD), using [this template](https://pinch.pinadmin.com/gestaltTDD), for any net-new components or component additions/updates within Gestalt.
 This allows everyone to discuss the component API and functionality before starting to build.
 3. **Implement and Test**